chrisdcao/Babble_Messenger/README.md

-# Synery_Chat_App
+# Synery_Messaging_App
+Messenger of Synery Social Network!
-Synergy comes in sharing scenery of your life with others!
-Download the app and make friends today!
+Create synergy from sharing your stories/ideas/scenery with others!